Cyclone Mora

-Severe Cyclonic Storm Mora (/'mɔːrɑː/) was a moderately powerful but deadly tropical cyclone that caused widespread devastation and severe flooding in Sri Lanka, Andaman and Nicobar Islands, Bangladesh, Myanmar and Northeast India in May 2017.
+Severe Cyclonic Storm Mora (Note: The name Mora (Thai: โมรา, [moː˧ raː˧]) was contributed by Thailand and means "agate" in Thai.) was a moderately powerful but deadly tropical cyclone that caused widespread devastation and severe flooding in Sri Lanka, Andaman and Nicobar Islands, Bangladesh, Myanmar and Northeast India in May 2017.
 The second named storm of the 2017 annual cyclone season, Mora developed from an area of low pressure over the southeastern Bay of Bengal on May 28.
 Mora reached peak strength with maximum sustained winds of 110 km/h.
 The cyclone made landfall near Chittagong on the morning of May 30 and steadily weakened, dissipating early in the morning on May 31.
 Across its path, Mora dropped a large amount of rain, including 225mm of rainfall in Chittagong and northeast India.
 The storm is estimated to have caused damages nearing US$300 million.

-The name Mora, suggested by Thailand, refers to star of the sea or sea star.

 Meteorological history

 In late May 2017, an area of convection began to organize in the Bay of Bengal.
 Favorable conditions, characterized by low wind shear and warm sea surface temperatures, allowed for the development of rainbands and the beginnings of circulation on May 27.
 That same day, the India Meteorological Department (IMD) noted that there was a high likelihood that the low-pressure area would organize into a tropical depression.
 The Joint Typhoon Warning Center also issued a Tropical Cyclone Formation Alert on May 27, citing the persistent thunderstorm activity and the consolidating center of circulation.
 The Joint Typhoon Warning Center classified the disturbance as a tropical cyclone when the storm continued to intensify.
 The storm's motion was influenced primarily by a nearby subtropical ridge, forcing the system to take a north-northeasterly track.